ALICE - Who is Struggling in Maryland?

 Legislative-District-tool

-This latest addition to the United For ALICE website helps policymakers and community stakeholders explore financial hardship by legislative district.
+This addition to the United For ALICE website helps policymakers and community stakeholders explore financial hardship by legislative district.
 The ALICE Legislative District Tool maps the percentage of households below the ALICE Threshold (Poverty + ALICE) in each legislative district, including U.S. congressional districts and upper and lower state legislative chambers.
 For each district, users can view ALICE data by race/ethnicity, and they can see a comparison between the percentage of households participating in SNAP and those who are below the ALICE Threshold.
 There is also a handy “Find your district” lookup.

 UWLES partnered with Community Foundation of the Eastern Shore and The Campbell Foundation on the 2021 Organizational & Community Needs Assessment.
 This survey gathered information from nonprofits in Dorchester, Somerset, Wicomico and Worcester Counties on community needs and gaps in service, as well as the impact of COVID-19 on nonprofits and organizational readiness to engage with Diversity, Equity, and Inclusion (DEI) programming.